unexpectedpanda/retool/readme.md

 ## How it works
 The input dat is split into regions, then each region is processed in a specific order.
 Each region cannot include titles that are in the regions that precede it.
-The USA version of a title is considered canonical.
+The USA version of a title is usually considered canonical.

 Regions are parsed in the following order:

 1. USA
-2. World
+1. World
-3. UK
+1. UK
-4. Canada
+1. Canada
-5. Australia
+1. Australia
-6. New Zealand
+1. New Zealand
-7. Singapore
+1. Singapore
-8. Ireland
+1. Ireland
-9. Brazil
+1. Europe
-10. Latin America
+1. Asia
-11. Europe
+1. Scandinavia
-12. Asia
+1. Japan
-13. Scandinavia
+1. Argentina
-14. Japan
+1. Austria
-15. Argentina
+1. Belgium
-16. Austria
+1. Brazil
-17. Belgium
+1. China
-18. China
+1. Croatia
-19. Croatia
+1. Czech
-20. Czech
+1. Denmark
-21. Denmark
+1. Finland
-22. Finland
+1. France
-23. France
+1. Germany
-24. Germany
+1. Greece
-25. Greece
+1. Hungary
-26. Hungary
+1. India
-27. India
+1. Israel
-28. Israel
+1. Italy
-29. Italy
+1. Korea
-30. Korea
+1. Latin America
-31. Netherlands
+1. Netherlands
-32. Norway
+1. Norway
-33. Poland
+1. Poland
-34. Portugal
+1. Portugal
-35. Russia
+1. Russia
-36. Slovakia
+1. Slovakia
-37. South Africa
+1. South Africa
-38. Spain
+1. Spain
-39. Sweden
+1. Sweden
-40. Switzerland
+1. Switzerland
-41. Taiwan
+1. Taiwan
-42. Thailand
+1. Thailand
-43. Turkey
+1. Turkey
-44. Ukraine
+1. Ukraine
-45. United Arab Emirates
+1. United Arab Emirates
-46. No region
+1. No region

 As the program progresses through the regions, `_regional_renames.py` is referenced to check if any titles in the current region are the same as